DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Collaborating with publishers

-.two-thrid[* Data centers or distributors should
+.one-half[* Data centers or distributors should
  * Ensure that data and metadata remain accessible, robust, and usable over time
  * Assign persistent and unique identifiers so that data are discoverable
  * Make data citation information easily findable by data users